Sachin-Bhat/stela-mcp/README.md

 * Consider implementing additional authorization mechanisms for production use
 * Be cautious about which directories you allow command execution and file operations in
 * Implement path validation to prevent unauthorized access to system files
+* Use the most restrictive configuration possible for your use case
+* Regularly review and update allowed commands and directories

 ### Platform-Specific Security Notes